Cinula/bite-me/README.md

 At the bottom of the page are automatic and manual deploy, I use the manual deploy.
 To test the app click open app from the top right corner.

+## Database configuration change

+  Why I Changed the Database Configuration
+  In the process of deploying the Bite Me - Restaurant Booking System to Heroku, I opted to change the database configuration from the default SQLite (used for local development) to PostgreSQL for the production environment.

+  Here’s why:
+  Security and Sensitive Information:

+  SQLite stores data directly within the project, which can inadvertently expose sensitive information (like user details, passwords, etc.) when the code is deployed publicly.
+This creates a potential risk of sensitive data leakage.

+  By switching to PostgreSQL (a more robust database system), I have separated the data layer from the application, and now the sensitive information (like user credentials, reservations, and communication logs) is stored securely in the cloud.

+  Scaling and Performance:

+  PostgreSQL is a highly scalable database system, ideal for production environments.
+It allows for better performance, reliability, and easier data management as the app grows.

+  Heroku Compatibility:

+  Heroku’s cloud platform works seamlessly with PostgreSQL, providing built-in database

 ## Credits

 The information about website was taken from Code Institute from idea example 1.